 This video is excellent because it helps draw young girls’ attention to the possibilities of engineering.
 Maybe after seeing the video, they’ll ask their parents for a Goldie Blox kit or try to build a Rube Goldberg machine in their living room.
 Maybe they’ll learn, as all engineers do, that a successful project means educating yourself in math and physics; that you need to know exactly how far apart to place each domino to make sure your train falls at an even, consistent rate.

 Getting kids excited about math, science, and engineering is one of my favorite subjects, and I’m always looking for new ways to involve children in STEM-related projects.

 For example, I regularly take my Vex Robotics tools to local schools and to scouting clubs to teach kids how to build small robots — and then how to build a robot that can beat other robots in a rally!
 It’s great because you can see exactly when the kids figure out that a robot with an inclined plane in front can push other robots off the track by lifting up the competing robot’s wheels, and that a robot with a square front doesn’t have the same advantage.
 It’s like physics, math, robotics, and simple machines all in one.

 If you’re looking to nurture your own junior engineer, here are a few tips to get you started:

 Yes, this means buying some Goldie Blox.
 It means letting your kids play Minecraft, one of the best games out there for kids interested in math and engineering.
-It means letting your children build a giant domino train that takes up the entire living room, or letting your kids launch Barbie off a trebuchet in the backyard just to see what happens.
+It means letting your children build a giant domino train with wild west buildings that takes up the entire living room or letting your kids launch Barbie off a trebuchet in the backyard just to see what happens.